palantir/gradle-docker/readme.md

 - `clean` (optional) a boolean argument which adds `--rm` to the `docker run` command to ensure that containers are cleaned up after running; defaults to `false`
 - `command` the command to run.
+- `link` (optional) the name of linked container.
+This option adds `--link` to the `docker run` command to enable use of other container.
+Only one container can be linked in current version of plugin
 Tasks
 -----